AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Stochastic_Oscillator.md

 Stochastic oscillator is a momentum indicator, introduced by George Lane in the 1950s.
 It serves for comparing the closing price of a commodity to its price range over a given time span.
 The %K and %D lines are supposed to show whether it's better to buy or sell: the moments when whose two lines cross each other are counted as the best for money operations.

-There are three subtypes of Stochastic Oscillator - Fast Stochastic, Slow Stochastic and Full Stochastic.
+There are three modifications of Stochastic Oscillator - Fast Stochastic, Slow Stochastic and Full Stochastic.
 AnyChart Stock allows adding all of these types using the same method with different parameters.

 Find the mathematical description of the indicator on the [Stochastic Oscillator Mathematical Description](Mathematical_Description#stochastic_oscillator) page.